contao/standard-edition/system/docs/UPGRADE.md

 ### CSS classes

 The book navigation module now uses the CSS class `previous` instead of `prev` for the link to the previous page.
+The pagination menu now uses the CSS class `active` instead of `current` for the active menu item.

 ### `new File()`